-Weapons Elimination Conventions
+Weapons Control and Elimination Conventions

+Chemical Weapons Convention

-Chemical Weapons Convention.
-The Chemical Weapons Convention (CWC) bans the development, production, transfer, stockpiling, and use of chemical and toxin weapons, mandates the destruction of all CW production facilities, and seeks to control the production and international transfer of the key chemical components of these weapons.
-Negotiations began in 1968, but made little progress for many years.30 Verification issues, in particular, stalled the talks until the Soviet Union accepted challenge inspections.
-In September 1992, the Conference on Disarmament's forty member-nations agreed on the final draft for the Convention, and it opened for signature in January 1993.
-As of January 3, 2008, 183 nations, including the United States and Russia, have ratified the treaty, which entered into force April 29, 1997.
-Five states have signed but not ratified the Convention.
-Eight nations have neither signed nor acceded to the CWC.31 The next CWC Review Conference is to be held in 2008.
-Under the Convention, states-parties provide declarations, which detail chemical weapons-related activities or materials and relevant industrial activities, to the Organization for the Prohibition of Chemical Weapons (OPCW).
+The Chemical Weapons Convention (CWC) bans the development, production, transfer, stockpiling, and use of chemical and toxin weapons, mandates the destruction of all chemical weapons production facilities, and seeks to control the production and international transfer of the key chemical components of these weapons.
+Negotiations began in 1968, but made little progress for many years.39 Verification issues, in particular, stalled the talks until the Soviet Union accepted challenge inspections.
+In September 1992, the Conference on Disarmament's 40 member-nations agreed on the final draft for the Convention, and it opened for signature in January 1993.
+Currently, 188 nations have ratified the treaty, which entered into force April 29, 1997.
+Two states have signed but not ratified the Convention.40 Five nations have not signed the CWC.41 Under the Convention, states-parties provide declarations, which detail chemical weapons-related activities or materials and relevant industrial activities, to the Organization for the Prohibition of Chemical Weapons (OPCW).
 The OPCW inspects and monitors states-parties' facilities and activities that are relevant to the convention.